see memory

 - Camilla Dangot, Brown University Art Paper

-“Opens the door to understanding the science of memory and promotes an understanding of the role of the community in helping victims through their healing process.
+“Opens the door to understanding the science of memory.
 The response has been outstanding.”

 Dr. Silvana Riggio, Professor of Neurology & Psychiatry, Icahn School of Medicine at Mount Sinai